Car Modification Dos and Don’ts: Preserve the Value and Drivability of Your Vehicle

 There’s no question that a super-slammed sedan or coupe can look great, but the real question is: Does this car modification actually let you drive on the streets and roads you need to use every day?
 If you live in a place where potholes, rough pavement and speed bumps are a fact of life, you should reconsider just how low you’re willing to go on a vehicle you’ll be driving on a regular basis.
 If you can’t get into the parking lot at work without scraping your car, it’s probably time to raise things up.

 Big turbos, aggressive cams and heavy clutches are great on a race track, where you have the chance to keep your car in its peak power band lap after lap, or at the very least until the end of the quarter mile.
 After spending 15 minutes in heavy traffic, however, your knee and ankle will most likely be complaining about having to slip the clutch over and over to keep from stalling.
 Your engine temperature might start to rise and your idle may not be at all happy to keep things churning under the hood.

 Pursuing impressive numbers on the dyno is a lot of fun, but translating the side effects of those car mods into real-world driving can be more of a nuisance than they’re worth.
 Try to find a balance between street and track when planning out any car modification.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car modification, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile.